ubports/docs.ubports.com/userguide/advanceduse/reverse-tethering.rst

 #.
 Prepare your device (Ubuntu Touch) and your computer:

-   - Turn `Developer Mode` on in Ubuntu Touch.
    - Connect your computer to the internet.
    - Attach your device to your computer via USB.